How to Restrict Content in WordPress to Specific Users

 You can also select specific users that you want to display this content by typing their names and selecting them:

 For now, leave it as is.
-Your users will see an error message when they try to visit the restricted content if they aren’t allowed.
+Your users will see an error message when they try to visit restricted content if they aren’t allowed to do so.
 You can edit this global message later from the settings or use a custom one.

 Once you play around with the settings, click the Save Rule button on the top right to publish this rule.